This is a sponsored post in partnership with The Motherhood on behalf of Texas Department of State Health Services.

 Steps to Take if You are Pregnant

-Pregnant women and women seeking to become pregnant can protect themselves and their families from the Zika virus by taking simple steps, such as wearing long sleeves, pants, and EPA-approved insect repellent to prevent mosquito bites.
+Pregnant women and women seeking to become pregnant can protect themselves and their families from the Zika virus.
+By taking simple steps, such as wearing long sleeves, pants, and EPA-approved insect repellent to prevent mosquito bites, they too can keep Zika at bay.

 If a pregnant woman or her loved one is traveling: